cs-resource/cs-resource.github.i0/_posts/2023-02-22-Practical list 1.md

 ---
-title: Advance Computer Programming Practical list - 1
+title: Practical list - 1
 date: 2023-02-22 00:00:00
 categories: [Advance Computer Programming ]
-tags: [practical list - 1]     # TAG names should always be lowercase
+tags: [practical list - 1,practical list]     # TAG names should always be lowercase
 ---

 ## Q1 Write a C program to declare an array capable of storing 10 student marks.
 Input marks of all 10 students and find their average.